Theories and Praxis of Digital Labour: The Fault Lines in Digital Capitalism

 Graduate Students, Outside University of Toronto

-• Jaehoon Bae, Sociology, U. of Pittsburgh
+• Jaehoon Bae, Sociology, U. of Pittsburgh, USA

 • Fabiana Benedito, Communication & Contemporary Culture, Federal U. of Bahia, Brazil